Canada competition watchdog to study Viterra deals

+* PSA CEO will pledge to keep Opel German - source (Adds German government, more sources comment)

-OTTAWA Canada's Competition Bureau said on Tuesday it will review the C$6.1 billion (3.9 billion pounds) takeover of grain handler Viterra Inc VT.TO by Glencore International (GLEN.L) as well as the purchase of some Viterra assets by Agrium Inc (AGU.TO) and Richardson International.
+OTTAWA, March 20 Canada's Competition Bureau said on Tuesday it will review the C$6.1 billion ($6.2 billion) takeover of grain handler Viterra Inc by Glencore International as well as the purchase of some Viterra assets by Agrium Inc and Richardson International.

 The review will aim to determine whether the transactions would substantially lessen or prevent competition in any market.